Tag Archives: Peter Terrin

 Peter Terrin does not think of himself as a science fiction author, and is not considered to be one in his native Belgium.
 He started to write after reading a novel by the great (great, great, great – a serious must-read author) W.F.
-Hermans (I think it was the Darkroom of Damocles); he was Belgium’s winner of the last European Union Prize for Literature and The Guard was nominated for the Libris Prize.
+Hermans (I think it was the Darkroom of Damocles); he was Belgium’s winner of the last European Union Prize for Literature and write my paper The Guard was nominated for the Libris Prize.

 But he was very happy to be see the amazing reviews that his first novel in English translation has received from the dedicated SciFi press – and who wouldn’t be?